Skip to content

 “The most harrowing, touching explanation of what war does that I think I’ve ever viewed.
 It brought tears to my eyes & shivers down my spine.
 Just fantastic.”

-Unexploded ammunition and conflict-induced human trauma are not problems unique to the First World War.
-More than one-hundred wars have been fought since the Armistice of 1918; each subsequent war created comparable legacies for successive generations to deal with, a situation likely to continue with wars yet to come.
+Unexploded ammunition and conflict-induced human trauma are legacies of all wars.
+Hundreds of wars have been fought since the Armistice of 1918, with each creating comparable legacies for successive generations to deal with, a situation likely to continue with wars yet to come.

-For as long as war exists, the message conveyed in Recovering The Past will remain relevant.
+For as long as war exists, the message conveyed in Recovering The Past will remain for-ever relevant.

 1.